tpm2-software/tpm2-tss/INSTALL.md

 $ sudo make install
 ```

-This will install the libraries and the resource manager to locations
+This will install the libraries to a location determined at configure time.
-determined at configure time.
-See the output of ./configure --help for the
+See the output of ./configure --help for the available options.
+Typically you
-available options.
-Typically you won't need to do much more than provide an
+won't need to do much more than provide an alternative --prefix option at
-alternative --prefix option at configure time, and maybe DESTDIR at install
+configure time, and maybe DESTDIR at install time if you're packaging for a
-time if you're packaging for a distro.
+distro.

 **NOTE**: It may be necessary to run ldconfig (as root) to update the run-time
 bindings before executing a program that links against libsapi or a TCTI